 We’re going to start the week with a guest post from our friend Zach in Croatia.
 Because of conservative attitudes toward homosexuality in his home country, Zach has asked that we not use his last name.

 I’ve never understood open relationships.
 Maybe I’m just an idiot who judges that kind behavior.
 Maybe I’m just a romantic (a different kind of idiot, perhaps) who believes in monogamy.
 All I know for sure is that an open relationship isn’t right for me.
+Our relationship was mostly good.
+We always used to tell each other how much we loved one and other.
+It was so cute!
+If you want to express your love to your partner but you’re not sure how, browse this site.

 Funny thing is, I was in an open relationship recently, and I didn’t even realize it.